titimoby/python-sessions/session02-ascii-art/Readme.md

 This exercise comes from https://www.codingame.com/ide/puzzle/retro-typewriter-art

+See original instructions below.
+To help you, use the answer.py that contains several ways to test your code.

+-- Original instructions --
 Back in the day, people had fun turning "recipes" into surprise images using typewriters.

 Use the provided recipe to create a recognizable image.